JosephShamoon99/Managing-Accounts-With-Active-Directory-/README.md

 - Windows Server 2022
 - Windows 10 (21H2)

-<h2>High-Level Deployment and Configuration Steps</h2>
+<h2>High-Level Steps</h2>

-- Step 1
-- Step 2
-- Step 3
-- Step 4
+- Create Dummy Accounts with a Powershell script
+- Explore how we can manage these accounts with Active Directory

 <h2>Creating Dummy Accocunts</h2>